 Florida Trailer Towing Laws

 Florida law states that the towing trailer cannot be longer than 40 feet in length.
-Width of the trailer cannot exceed 8 feet, 6 inches.
+Maximum width of the trailer cannot exceed 8 feet, 6 inches.
 The height cannot be higher than 13.5 feet.
 Overall length of the vehicle and trailer combined should not exceed 65 feet.

 Speed Limit

-When towing a trailer, the total speed is limited to 65 miles per hour in the state of Florida.
-This may be somewhat slower than speeds posted on expressways and roadsides.
+When towing a trailer with a motor vehicle, the total speed is limited to 65 miles per hour in the state of Florida.
+This may be somewhat slower than the posted speed limit on expressways and roadsides.
 One word of caution regarding speed limits---safety dictates that speeds be lowered in inclement weather.
 Icy roads rarely occur in Florida, but hard rains commonly reduce visibility.
 High winds create driving hazards, so slower is safer.

-If the trailer weight is under 3,000 lb., the state of Florida does not require that it have its own braking system.
-In the event the trailer weighs more than 3,000 lb., the trailer should have a brake system separate from that of the vehicle.
+If the trailer total weight is under 3,000 lb., the state of Florida does not require that it have its own braking system.
+In the event the trailer’s gross weight (separate from the vehicle weight) is more than 3,000 lb., the trailer should have a brake system separate from that of the vehicle.
+Trailer brakes ensure the system is safe on its own.

 Other Requirements